gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/bulksolution.rst

     thermostating, NVT and NPT equilibration, and
     trajectory visualisation.

-    There are **no prerequisite** to follow this tutorial.
+    There are no prerequisite to follow this tutorial.

-.. include:: ../../contact/needhelp.rst
+.. include:: ../contact/needhelp.rst

 Required softwares
 ==================